 If you are experiencing these symptoms, you may have genital warts:

-- Growths may be internal
+• Growths that may be internal

 What Do Genital Warts Look Like?

 Genital warts can have a range of appearances, depending on factors such as the location and severity of the infection.
+As mentioned above, genital warts often appear as small, flesh-colored, or pink growths on the skin or mucous membranes in the genital area.

+Genital warts can be raised or flat and have a rough or smooth texture, but they can also have a cauliflower-like appearance, with multiple small growths clustered together.
 In some cases, genital warts may be so small that they are not visible to the naked eye and are detected through a physical exam or Pap smear.

 Common Conditions Mistaken for Genital Warts: